adback-anti-adblock-solution/adback-sdk-php-symfony/README.md

 #### Redis

-In the `app/config/config.yml` you could add the following configuration :
+In the `app/config/config.yml` you should add the following configuration :

 ```yaml
     adback_api_client: